Specification

 • Formal verification is proving the invariants hold (e.g. that rev really reverses the list)

-• It is of only limited applicability in mainstream SE but will become more common through your careers
+• It is currently of only limited applicability in mainstream SE but is becoming more common as tools improve

 • A simple view of what it is is the preconditions/postconditions/invariants/asserts above will be verified to always hold by a computer program.